Debt Consolidation

 A home equity loan for debt consolidation can be a great way to streamline your bills and potentially lower the cost of your debt.
 Home equity loans and home equity lines of credit (HELOCs) tend to offer better terms than most personal loans because they are guaranteed by an asset (your home).

-A home equity loan or HELOC is a second mortgage.
+A home equity loan or HELOC is typically a second mortgage.
 Home equity loan closing costs are similar to the costs for other mortgage loans.
 Most lenders charge a lender fee, and they may require a property appraisal, title insurance, and escrow services.
 Because of these additional requirements, home equity loans might not make sense for smaller amounts.
 But their low rates and longer terms make them a great choice for covering large expenses and keeping payments low.

 A home equity loan is a one-time lump sum, and a HELOC is a line of credit that allows you to borrow, repay, and borrow more for a few years.